-Rimmel — Provocalips * Price: $ * 8 colours * 4 ml Yes, this lasts really well, goes on smoothly, does not smudge, and does not transfer.
+Rimmel — Provocalips * Price: $ * 16 colours * 4 ml Yes, this lasts really well, goes on smoothly, does not smudge, and does not transfer.
+Like it!
 Comes with a top gloss in the same tube.
-Rimmel seems to be phasing this one out?
-Cry cry 🙁 Their official website only lists four colours now, and no retailers.
+Their official website lists 16 colours.
 Animal testing

 Rimmel — Stay Matte Liquid Lip Colour * Price: $ * 25 colours * 5.5 ml Make sure you let this one dry on your lips thoroughly before putting it to any transfer or smudge tests.
 Does transfer a bit and smudge a bit, but it’s not too bad for the price.
 Not my favourite, though.
 Smells nice.
 Animal testing.

 Stila — Liquid Lip Colour * Price: $$$$ * 32 colours * 3 ml Excellent colour range.
 Lovely scent / taste.
 Make sure you let it dry thoroughly.
 A little transfer, but not too bad.
 Feels light and silky, and not dry on lips.
 On my lips, lasts about 4 or 5 hours before needing to be reapplied.
 Purchased at Mecca Cosmetics.
 No animal testing?
 They seem to have recently started selling in China, though.
 Really like this one, I need more colours!